-Applications are invited for 2022 Excellent Minds Essay Competition.
-The Excellent Minds Essay Competition is a brainchild of the Excellent Minds Social and Youth Empowerment Initiative.
-It is an annual essay competition for undergraduate students in tertiary institutions.
-The competition is aimed at promoting critical thinking, harnessing ideas, and developing the talents, abilities, gifts, and skills inherent in the African youth.
-Over the years, the Excellent Minds Essay Competition has been conducted across Nigerian Universities.
-Since its official launch, it has inspired innovative and high-impact student projects and ideas aimed at solving Nigeria’s most pressing problems.
+For the 2022 Excellent Minds Essay Competition, applications are being accepted.
+The Excellent Minds Social and Youth Empowerment Initiative is the driving force behind the Excellent Minds Essay Competition.
+It is an annual essay competition for tertiary undergraduate students.
+The competition aims to foster critical thinking, cultivate ideas, and enhance the natural talents, skills, abilities, and gifts of African children.
+The Excellent Minds Essay Competition has been held in Nigerian universities over the years.
+Since its formal debut, it has stimulated creative and very effective student projects and suggestions aimed at addressing Nigeria’s most urgent issues.

 Where?
-All stages, save the grand finale, will be held virtually.
-The grand finale will be held in a physical location in Lagos, Nigeria.
+Except for the grand finale, every stage will be conducted digitally.
+The grand finale will actually take place in Lagos, Nigeria.

-As much as these institutions and their initiatives support and promise development, it is unfortunate that most of the anticipated development is still largely theoretical.
-Also, West African nations have a duty to their region, which should not negatively affect their commitment to other African regions.
-Please suggest practical and feasible collaborative steps that West African countries can take to stimulate growth and economic development in the region.
+Even if these organizations and their programs promise and promote development, it is sad that the majority of it is still mostly theoretical.
+Additionally, West African countries have a responsibility to their region, which shouldn’t compromise their dedication to other African regions.
+Please advise practical and workable cooperative measures that West African nations might implement to promote regional growth and economic development.

-• Use 12-point Times New Roman or Arial font, 1.5-line spacing, and include page numbers.
+- The word count excludes your cover page and references; use 12-point Times New Roman or Arial type, 1.5-line spacing, and include page numbers.

-Please note that our adjudicators take plagiarism very seriously.
-If you are caught plagiarising, you will be disqualified from the competition.
+Please be aware that our judges treat plagiarism seriously.
+If plagiarism is discovered, you will be eliminated from the competition.

 FIRST PRIZE: Apple ipad and a Plaque